 The best way to determine what treatment makes the best fit for you is to take part in a consultation with us.
 If we determine that porcelain veneers are not an appropriate treatment choice for you, you still have a number of other treatment options available.

-Are you self-conscious about teeth that are discolored, crooked or chipped?
-If so, you may want to get dental veneers to enhance your smile.
-Dental veneers are thin sheets that are attached to the front part of your teeth.
-Even if you don't realize it, you have likely already seen many people with dental veneers.
+Porcelain veneers are thin sheets that are attached to the front part of your teeth.
+Even if you don't realize it, you have likely already seen many people with them.
 These days, most people are getting porcelain veneers.
 Not only are dental veneers increasingly popular, they are becoming more affordable in comparison to other types of restorations.

-Dentists often take a somewhat different treatment approach, depending upon your individual desires and construction materials used in your veneers.
-If you only need a change in tooth color, the procedure is pretty basic and can be completed in only two or three office visits.
+Dentists often take a different treatment approaches, depending upon your individual desires and construction materials used in your veneers.
+If you only need a change in tooth color, the procedure is simple and can be completed in just a couple of office visits.

-If you require more complicated procedures, like covering a chipped tooth or correcting tooth alignment, more planning and testing will be needed.
+If you require more complicated procedures, like covering a chipped tooth or correcting tooth alignment, more planning and testing will be required.

 If you only want to whiten your teeth, you may decide to go with a teeth whitening procedure instead of dental veneers.
 This is particularly true if you do not require additional alterations like covering a chipped or cracked tooth.
-And, of course, a teeth whitening procedure is less expensive than receiving porcelain veneers.
-Although there are numerous teeth whitening systems available for home use, a professional teeth whitening treatment will get your teeth brighter.
-Our teeth whitening system will chemically break down stained molecules that have accumulated on your tooth enamel.
+Teeth whitening procedures are usually less expensive than dental veneers.

+While there are numerous teeth whitening systems available for home use, a professional teeth whitening treatment will achieve a brighter smile.
+Our teeth whitening system chemically breaks down stained molecules that have accumulated on your tooth enamel.
 We can whiten your teeth by up to eight shades.